Oil palm in North East India: a review. Part I- Socio-economic and ecological effects of current planting efforts

 Published: 30-10-2024

 Women of tribal communities and rural areas are hesitant to freely discuss their reproductive health issues.
 The lack of awareness and access to basic medical care make them more prone to gynaecological disorders and traditional medicine is their sole source of treatment.
-Aim of this work is to identify and document the herbs which are used by ethnic women to cure gynecological disorders in the Nurpur valley of district Kangra in Himachal Pradesh, India.
+Aim of this work is to identify and document the herbs which are used by ethnic women to cure gynaecological disorders in the Nurpur valley of district Kangra in Himachal Pradesh, India.
 Semi-structured questionnaires were employed to gather ethnogynaecological data.
 Quantitative analysis of collected data was done through Relative Frequency of Citation (RFC), Use Value (UV), Fidelity Level (FL%), and Informant Consensus Factor (ICF).
-A total of 25 medicinal plants from 24 genera and 18 families are being used for the treatment of different gynecological problems.
-Maximum number of medicinal plants recorded in Fabaceae and Asteraceae families.
-Hence, the recorded plant data would act as a foundational reference for subsequent advanced investigations on nutraceuticals and pharmaceuticals agents against gynaecological problems.
+A total of 25 medicinal plants from 24 genera and 18 families are being used for the treatment of different gynaecological problems.
+Maximum number of medicinal plants were recorded in Fabaceae and Asteraceae families.
+Hence, the recorded plant data would act as a foundational reference for subsequent advanced investigations on nutraceutical and pharmaceutical agents against gynaecological problems.

 Traditional herbal medicines used for the treatment of various skin ailments in Bihar, India